A community of connected voices achieving positive change.

 Statement of Purpose

-To advocate all means to improve and enhance systems, services and practices for consumers in the ACT by:
+To utilise the lived experience to improve and enhance systems, services and practices for consumers in the ACT by:

 • Discovering and promoting the collective voice;